Back to all posts

 When you’re searching for continuing education courses, the term “hands-on” comes up a lot.
 But what does it actually mean?
 It’s more than just being physically present in a classroom.
 True hands-on training is an immersive, practical experience where you spend the majority of your time actively practicing techniques, not just listening to lectures.
 It’s the difference between watching a video of someone performing a new modality and having an expert guide your own hands to master it.
 This active learning approach is essential for developing the muscle memory and nuanced understanding required to safely and effectively apply new skills with your clients.
 In a field as tactile as massage therapy, this kind of practical training isn’t just a bonus—it’s a necessity for meaningful professional growth.

-Practical Application vs. Online Theory
+Why Practical Application Beats Online Theory

 The best hands-on workshops are designed for doing.
 Think of it as an 80/20 split: about 80% of your time is spent on practical application, while the other 20% covers the necessary theory.
 While understanding the “why” is crucial, the real learning happens when you translate that knowledge into touch.
 You get to feel the technique on your own body and then immediately practice on your classmates.
 This cycle of giving and receiving is where you build the confidence and kinesthetic awareness that videos and textbooks simply can’t provide.
 It’s how a new skill moves from an idea to an intuitive part of your practice.